Do You Want the Very Best Training for Your Dog?

 I will then call you as soon as I can.

 Before we meet in person, we will need to have a phone conversation.
-We will set up a free, in-home assessment.
 This will enable me to get a feel for where your dog is and where we need to go.
 I will ask a series of questions.
 These may include:

 - What is the history of your dog?